LeetaoGoooo/WordsOut/README.md

-# Youdao Dictionary Exporter
+# WordsOut

 ## Introduction

-This project is a Python script that can export all the word entries from your Youdao dictionary.
+This project is a Python script that can export all the word entries from your dictionary.
 It helps you backup the dictionary data or export the data to other formats for further processing.
-Currently it only supports exporting to TXT format.
+Currently it only supports exporting to TXT format, now only support Youdao.

+## Plan

+- [x] Youdao
+- [ ] Eudic

 ## Dependencies